mwbrooks/hastings/README.md

 You can add a custom HTML theme for your documentation.

-Add a HTML template to `lib/doc/theme/` and it will override the default theme.
+Add a HTML theme to `lib/doc/theme/` and it will override the default theme.
 When building your documentation, the entire theme directory is copied to `build/doc/`.